iterative/katacoda-scenarios/get-started/accessing/01-download.md

 # Download

-We can download any file in a DVC repository:
+We can download any file from a DVC repository:

 ```
 dvc get \